harrycot/foostack/README.md

 The key exchange contain: uuid, signature(uuid), ecdsa(pub), ecdh(pub) with a computed hmac at the end.
 The exchanged data contain : data, signature(data), uuid, signature(uuid) with a computed hmac at the end.

-TODO: find a way to remove usage of "secret" set from system environment variable and used by crypto.
+TODO: find a way to remove usage of "secret" set from system environment variable and used by crypto hmac.
 ```